99ch/prestashop-mobile-app/architecture.md

 ## Overview

-Koutonou is a complete multi-vendor marketplace application inspired by Amazon's UI, with Flutter frontend and PrestaShop backend integration through a custom PHP proxy.
+Koutonou is a complete multi-vendor marketplace application , with Flutter frontend and PrestaShop backend integration through a custom PHP proxy.

 ## Architecture Pattern